ahmadesh/Udacity-CarND-Term1-Traffic-Sign-Classifier/writeup_template.md

 - I first tried to decrease the Convolution sizes (3x3) and added more convolution layers to make the network deeper (I didn't change the ReLu layer after each Convolution).
 I also added the pooling layer in between every two Convolution layers.
 Finally after the convolution layers I added three fully connected layers for classification.
 I observed a high accuracy on the training set but low accuracy on the validation set that indicates over fitting.
 So I added drop-out units for regularization.

 * Which parameters were tuned?
 How were they adjusted and why?

-- Traning rate, epochs number, batch size, drop-out probability, minimum number of samples per class and the parameters for preprocessing and image augmentation were the parameters that I tuned.
+** Traning rate, epochs number, batch size, drop-out probability, minimum number of samples per class and the parameters for preprocessing and image augmentation were the parameters that I tuned.
 The training rate is adjusted as it determines how fast we minimize the loss function.
 I started with 0.001 and started to decreases it to find best inital acuracy and I chose 0.0009.
 For the epochs number, after the initial high accuracy, I increased the epochs number to make sure the accuracy does not change much with more epochs number.
 The batch size I tried 128 and 256 which are the best values to be used in memory and setteled on 128.
 I changed drop-out probability to change regularization but finalized it at 50%.
 The minimum number of samples per class changed the accuracy a lot and I increased this number as much as I could (This data augmentation step could take huge CPU power).
 I also changed some of parameters for the opencv image processing functions for a higher accuracy.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+- I think the importance design choices are the using concolution vs perception modules, how many layers do we need; do we need feedforward connection to have better gradient backpropagation; how do we need to preprocess the images; and how to create new examples for better distribution of examples per class.

 ###Test a Model on New Images